NYC's First Water Filtration Plant: Croton

 Project Outcomes and Benefits

-- Under a separate site preparation contract, Hazen and Sawyer implemented an effective, award-winning approach for concurrent, phased design and construction to deliver timely sitework, thus meeting all mandate-driven deadlines.
+- Under a separate site preparation contract, we implemented an effective, award-winning approach for concurrent, phased design and construction to deliver timely sitework, meeting all mandate-driven deadlines.

-- The political nature of the project demanded a comprehensive public outreach program, to allay public concerns, and ensure minimal construction impacts to the surrounding community.
+- The political nature of the project demanded a comprehensive public outreach program to address concerns and ensure minimal construction impacts to the surrounding community.